The 7 Best Hot Tub Cleaners to Make Your Spa Sparkle

 Leisure Time Cover Care and Conditioner

-Among the hundreds of glowing reviews on Amazon, Larry Aceves describes it best: “Our spa cover had gotten very worn looking and we were’t sure we were going to be able to save it.
+Among the hundreds of glowing reviews on Amazon, Larry Aceves, describes it best: “Our spa cover had gotten very worn looking and we weren’t sure we were going to be able to save it.
 This conditioner was like a miracle.
 The cover looks brand new and sheds water easily.”

 - Conditions and revitalizes dull vinyl covers

 - Some users say two coats are needed

 Hot tub and spa pros recommend cleaning hot tub filters every one to two weeks.
 This cleaning solution tackles tough dirt, grease and other accumulated residue.
 Take out the filter and soak it overnight in a bucket of water mixed with this hot tub cleaning solvent—the recommended ratio is one 32-ounce bottle per 8 gallons of water.
 Rinse thoroughly the next day and start enjoying your spa again!
 Note that several reviewers recommend wearing rubber gloves when you mix the solution and handle the filters.